andcoa/AutomationSquareX/README.md

 ![image](https://github.com/user-attachments/assets/4a1bee77-50a3-46e0-8bec-12cb883f041d)

 Successfully accessed TheHive using the default credentials.

-Note: To access TheHive, the VM's IP must be used with after HTTP and not HTTPS.
+Note: To access TheHive, the VM's IP must be used with HTTP and not HTTPS.

 ![image](https://github.com/user-attachments/assets/5c25dc05-a267-4430-ac88-6968e4791a98)